EhsanParsania/MetaMask-Provider/README.md

 $ npm start

-### Also you can just use the provider on the top of your app without reading the code It
+### Also, you can only use the provider on the top of your app without involvement with the code